Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

      - These permissions are necessary only if you plan to use the feature of private chat sharing in the web part (limited to specific Azure AD accounts).

-6. Add a new Site Page and insert the web part **Azure OpenAI Chat Web Part** into it.
+6. Add a new Site Page and the web part **Azure OpenAI Chat** to it.

 7. Open the web part settings and configure the minimal set of required properties as follows: